Gumby: The Movie: Production

-Production on the film was started in 1988 and completed in 1992.
-Despite this, Premavision was unable to find a distributor for the film until 1995, when they found a small company named Arrow Releasing (not to be confused with Arrow Films).
+Production on the film was started in 1988 and was fully completed in 1992.
+Despite this, Premavision was unable to find a distributor for the film until three years later in 1995, when they finally found a small company named Arrow Releasing (not to be confused with Arrow Films) but the film was unable to reach an agreement for a wide release.

 The musical score was composed by Jerry Gerber, who previously worked on the television series, and Marco D'Ambrosio.
 Additionally, Ozzie Ahlers produced the featured songs "Take Me Away", "Ark Park" and "This Way'n That".
 The lyrics for "Take Me Away" and "This Way'n That" were written by Gloria Clokey.
 Ahlers was also responsible for hiring frequent collaborator and Starship guitarist Craig Chaquico to play the electric guitar parts.

 Reception and legacy

 Box office

 Gumby: The Movie was released on October 4, 1995, by Arrow Releasing, receiving a limited release in 21 theaters.
-The film grossed $57,100 at the box office.
+Due to the film's limited release, the film was a significant box office failure that grossed just $57,100 against its $2.8 million budget.

 Critical reception

 On review aggregator Rotten Tomatoes, the film has an approval rating of 20% based on reviews from 5 critics, with an average rating of 3.8/10.

 David Kronke of The Los Angeles Times described the screenplay as "tired and listless", and criticized the dialogue as unsophisticated and hastily assembled.

 Barry Walters of the San Francisco Examiner wrote that "although the action is slow by contemporary wham-bam standards, the drama eventually picks up as the kooky plot complications pile up.
 But the pacing is episodic, and the nonstop whimsy gets to be overwhelming: Every few minutes, you can feel yourself anticipating even hoping for a commercial break."
 Edward Guthmann of the San Francisco Chronicle wrote that "it should have been silly, kitschy, self-spoofing fun, but instead has a sad, enervated quality and frequently inept results."

 Common Sense Media rated the movie a two out of five stars, stating, "The animation in this feature film edition might feel old-fashioned and clumsy; the story bland and simplistic.
 It's slow going, not terribly funny, and it's repetitive.
 Still it has a quirky charm that kids respond to, especially the grown-up "kids" who are long-time fans and enjoy the memories that repeat viewings provide."

 Several critics focused on the animation, particularly how it incorporated less advanced technology than films like Toy Story, Pocahontas (both 1995), and stop-motion features like The Nightmare Before Christmas (1993).

 A positive review came from Marylynn Uricchio of the Pittsburgh Post-Gazette, who wrote that it "is nothing more than an elongated version of the TV episodes that run on Nickelodeon, but that's not a criticism.
 With Gumby, anything is a pleasure."